-So next year, I’m publishing a travel writing memoir with independent UK publisher Unbound, the world’s first crowdfunding publisher – (if you hadn’t gathered that already!)
+So next year, I’m publishing a travel writing memoir with independent UK publisher Unbound, the world’s first crowdfunding publisher.

-This is the latest update just posted on my campaign page on the Unbound website, about how the crowdfunding is going.
+Here’s the latest update from my campaign page on the Unbound website, about how the crowdfunding is going.
 In a nutshell, almost there!!

 The book is 90% funded.
 I have a couple more conversations and meetings this week and then that should be it.
 I fully intend to finish crowdfunding by mid December.
 After that, Unbound will get on with editing, design and production, and things get truly exciting.